Justice Department moves to end consent decree with Seattle Police Department | KRDO

 Critics of consent decrees point to the years-long agreements as proof that federal oversight and investigations can last several years.
 Early in the Biden administration, the Justice Department implemented new reforms to try and curtail the length of the federal oversight.

+The city established a community policing commission and fostered better trust between residents and the police department, Clarke said.
+The use of force has become rare, appearing in “fewer than one quarter of one percent” of instances, she said.
+In addition, the department has adopted a “bias-free policing policy,” and more than 90% of police stops are now supported by “reasonable, articulable suspicion.”

+The police department, Clarke said, has pledged to continue monitoring their reforms.

-The request from the Justice Department and the city of Seattle asked for continued, narrow federal oversight in two instances where they say the police department still struggles, “ensuring a sustainable system of accountability” and “improving the use, reporting, and review of force in crowd settings.”
+The Justice Department and the city of Seattle asked for continued, narrow federal oversight in two instances where they say the police department still struggles, “ensuring a sustainable system of accountability” and “improving the use, reporting, and review of force in crowd settings.”
+Clarke said Seattle is still reviewing the use of police force during the racial justice protests in 2020, and “that work must be completed before it’s appropriate to fully end court oversight on that issue.”

+“While the Justice Department is opening new pattern or practice investigations into police departments across the country,” Clarke said, “we are also achieving significant progress in cities that have worked for years to institute reforms that are called for by our consent decrees.”

+The Justice Department has initiated several probes, including into the police departments in Minneapolis, Phoenix, and Mount Vernon, New York.

 The-CNN-Wire